Subscribe

 To be response-able

-The Choice Model is one of the foundations of the Winning Edge programme and helps us to understand why it’s so important to understand the power our thoughts have on producing our emotions and thus our response to people and situations.
+The Choice Model is one of the foundations of the Winning Edge course and helps us to understand why it’s so important to understand the power our thoughts have on producing our emotions and thus our response to people and situations.
 By thinking consciously about the nature of our thinking, we can understand we can be much more in control of the responses we give- rather than to react, we can be response-able.

 This is the Masterclass teaching in Level Three of the Mindset Coaching Membership and we explore the finer detail of the Choice Model – very often a lightbulb moment for many.
 It’s liberating and empowering to know we are in control – that nothing and nobody can make us feel anything, the choice is down to us.